diegohaz/guild/README.md

 # Guild

-Just a social network prototype made with vanilla JS.
+Just a social network prototype made with jQuery.